Food Allergy Action Plan

 Important notes:

 1) If you have many food allergies (over 10), you most likely have increased intestinal permeability, or ‘leaky gut syndrome’, causing larger food particles to enter the blood cause excessive immune response and reactivity, whether regularly eaten or not.
-In my clinical experience, although there are tests more sensitive for leaky gut (zonulin antibodies, presence of zonulin in stool, etc), the combination panel food allergy test, when interpreted correctly, can essentially provide similar gut permeability information.
-There are specific protocols for addressing this and underlying causes that require an office, phone, or Zoom appointment.
-We are here to help complex cases, or simply guide you through the process if needed.
-Call or email us to schedule an appointment.
+In my clinical experience, although there are tests more sensitive for leaky gut (zonulin antibodies, presence of zonulin in stool, etc), food allergy testing, when interpreted correctly, can really help gut permeability.
+There are specific protocols for addressing underlying causes that require a phone or Zoom appointment.
+I'm here to help complex cases, or simply guide you through the process if needed.
+Call or email to schedule an appointment.

 2) Optional: I recommend a time-tested support we've used for years.
-It involves taking our AllerTox I and AllerTox II homeopathic remedies.
-They often help the body to 'reset' and desensitize to both foods and environmental allergens.
+It involves taking Allergy Liquescence, a liquid homeopathic remedy.
+This is made by Professional Formuals, and is available on my web pharmacy at 20% off (as are all products on my pharmacy).
+Take as directed on bottle for 1 bottle.
+This often helps the body to 'reset' and desensitize to food and environmental allergens.